mia-platform/documentation/docs/fast_data/connectors/debezium_cdc.md

 ## Overview

-As previously introduced, in the Mia-Platform Marketplace are available a set of plugins that repackages Debezium Server image, adding the JMX Prometheus Exporter to expose collected metrics regarding the connector.
+As previously introduced, in the Mia-Platform Marketplace are available a set of plugins that repackages Debezium Server image, adding the [JMX Prometheus Exporter](https://github.com/prometheus/jmx_exporter) to expose collected metrics regarding the connector.

 These plugins are shipped with a predefined configuration tailored for the database of interest to speed up the configuration and deployment phase.
 This configuration, saved in a file named `application.properties` is mounted as a config map on the path `/debezium/conf` within the container.
 This leverages the mechanism of [Quarkus](https://quarkus.io/) framework, on which Debezium Server is based, in order to extend the base configuration of a service.

 :::info
 Current Debezium Server plugin requires a dependency on [Redis](https://redis.io/) for storing the metadata regarding the offset and schema management.
-More details can be found below or in the official Documentation.
+More details on offset management can be found [below](/fast_data/connectors/debezium_cdc.md#offsets-management).
 :::

 :::note
-For more details on how the Debezium Server works, what are its configuration and where metadata can be stored we recommend checking out the official Debezium [documentation](https://debezium.io/documentation/reference/2.1/operations/debezium-server.html).
+For more details on how the Debezium works, what are its configuration and where metadata can be stored we recommend checking out the [official Debezium documentation](https://debezium.io/documentation/reference/2.1/), in particular the section regarding [Debezium Server](https://debezium.io/documentation/reference/2.1/operations/debezium-server.html).
 :::

 Once the plugin is created in Mia-Platform Console, there are a few environment variables (secret or public, depending on their sensitivity) to be created and configured, which are reported in the following table.